EricKim86/e-commerce-back-end/README.md

   ## Description
-  This application utilizes mysql12 and inquirer npm to allow a user to view and modify various tables.
-A user is able to view an employee roster, role, and department tables.
-In addition, a user is able to add additional employees, roles, and departments allowing the aforementioned tables to be updated dynamically.
+  This application utilizes mysql12 and sequelize to allow a user to access a database to view, create, update, and delete data on various tables.

   ## Table of Contents